angband/angband/docs/hacking/modifying.rst

   Similar to room_template.txt, this handles vaults, which are very dangerous and lucrative rooms.

+visuals.txt
+  Configures the sequences of colors used by monsters with the ATTR_FLICKER flag.

 dungeon_profile.txt
   This file contains fairly technical details about the different types of dungeon level which can be generated.
 The actual generation routines are in gen-cave.c; the information here consists of parameters for generating individual levels, and for how often given level types appear.

+world.txt
+  This defines how the levels of the dungeon are linked.
+It is very much a stub.
+If what you want is much like Angband with a single dungeon and a fixed number of levels linked sequentially, then all you would change here are the names and ensure that there is configuration for each level up to one less than what's set by world:max-depth in constants.txt.
+Anything else likely requires changes to struct level in game-world.h, level generation, and how the player interacts with the terrain (staircases in Angband) that links levels.
+Depending on what aspects of that world layout you want to be configurable, the contents of world.txt and how it is parsed in init.c probably will be nothing like what is in Angband.

 store.txt
   This details the shop owners and their relative generosity.